Try fun sensory play ideas for babies and toddlers that mix early art with hands-on exploring using safe, creative materials.

 1. Water Play

-Pair water with anything you have around the house for the easiest of all stations to set up.
-By adding a few drops of food coloring can give it that extra secret component that makes it even more inviting.
+Pair water with whatever you have on hand for one of the easiest sensory stations to set up.ย You can add a few drops of food coloring to make the play even more inviting.

-For example I love setting up a bin with balls of all sizes, and I also recycle all of my bottle caps to then include them in a bin with water.
-You can always add sifters or large spoons for scooping and transferring.
+I love setting up a bin with balls or pom poms of all sizes, but you can add toys, figures, or even flowers and leaves!
+You can also add sifters or large spoons for scooping and transferring.

 2. Paint

 I strongly believe paint is great no matter the age.
-I have found that sticking a $1 plastic tablecloth to a wall is a great setting to invite a toddler to explore paint.
-Sometimes it will start with their hands, feet or even their whole body.
-Make sure you cover the floor when painting; just to reduce stress levels when it’s clean up time.
+I have found that taping a plastic tablecloth to a wall is a great way to invite a toddler to explore paint.
+They’ll explore with their hands, feet or even their whole body.ย ย Make sure you cover the floor when painting, just to reduce stress levels when itโs clean up time.ย ย

 3. Grains

-Fill a bin with these and throw in some animals or trucks and/or little cups and scoops; anything you think kidswill find interesting.
+Fill a bin with these and throw in some animals or trucks and/or little cups and scoops.
 Then sit back and watch kids engage in long play periods of play as they experiment and explore the possibilities.

 4. Oobleck

-If you haven’t tried oobleck you don’t know what you are missing!
-You make it by mixing 1 measure of cornstarch to 2 of water until acquiring the desired consistency.
+If you havenโt tried oobleck you donโt know what you are missing!ย ย You make it by mixing 1 part cornstarch to 2 parts water until acquiring the desired consistency.
 It should stay hard in your hand at first, and then melt between your fingers!

 5. Shaving Cream